Predicting future state for adaptive clinical pathway management: Modeling state transition in clinical domain

 \subsubsection{Duration of state change}

 Temporal constraint management of clinical events is a crucial task in clinical pathway management \cite{combi2014representing}.
 It is important to know the start time as well as the duration of each step listed in a clinical pathway.
-Weighted state transition logic introduces the concept of duration to indicate the required time to complete the state transition, this is denoted by $\Delta$ T in Figure \ref{fig:state-transition}.
+Weighted state transition logic introduces the concept of duration to indicate the required time to complete the state transition, as is denoted by $\Delta$ T in Figure \ref{fig:state-transition}.
 The use of a duration allows to explicitly indicate the start and end time of a state change after the start time for the whole path is set up.
+It is also important to clarify that the duration is referring to the period of completing the state change, not the period of completing the action.
+For example, if Paracetamol is taken to lower the body temperature, the action of taking a pill is a point in time, but it takes two hours to lower the temperature by 2-3 degree.
+The duration of such a state change is then considered as two hours.